etherblade-net/VIDEO_downscaler_2x2/README.md

 ## Cocotb picture converter

-There is separate environment that uses python and cocotb to process real PNG picture by the downscaler core.
+There is separate environment that uses python and cocotb to process real PNG picture by the Video_Downscaler_2x2 core.

 Python takes a PNG picture, converts it into NumPY array and via Cocotb feeds into RTL module in form of AXI-stream.
 RTL code is running on a simulator (IcarusVerilog).
 On the other end Python takes AXI-stream of 2x2 downscaled picture, stores it into a NumPY array and after simulation finishes saves that as a PNG picture.

-You can see the result of an original picture that was fed to RTL core (A) and diminished pictures produced by the RTL core:
+You can see the example of an original picture that was used as a source picture that was fed into RTL core (picture A) and diminished pictures (picture B,C) produced by the RTL core:

 ![cocotb_converter](https://github.com/etherblade-net/VIDEO_downscaler_2x2/assets/53142676/c1de011c-1ef5-4299-9d21-e520ba7b504a)

-Picture (B) is porduced by the core.
-But if we invert output pixel bus then the core will produce picture (C).
+Picture (B) is porduced by the core as is.
+But picture (C) is produced bu the core with inverted output bus.

 There are two scenarios in Cocotb picture converter.
 Scenario1 - where synthesizable RTL is run as DUT.
-And Scenario2 where BFM is made of transaction level model.
+And Scenario2 running BFM (bus functional model) which is made of transaction level model.
+Both RTL and BFM produce equivalent results (in terms of picture transformation) becuase transaction level model (which is base for BFM) has always been correlating with RTL.